l4nk332/conssert/README.md

 followed by the function which, provided with an `assert` function, will do any assetions necessary.

-> You can find more detailed documentation around the assetion methods available and other testing interfaces below.
+> You can find more detailed documentation around the assertion methods available and other testing interfaces below.

 ## Usage: Running the Test Harness